Opportunity Zones have become one of the most popular topics to come out of the Tax Cuts and Jobs Act of 2017.

 Opportunity Zones: The When

 There is no more important factor for an Opportunity Zone investment than timing.

-Taxpayers have 180 days from realizing a gain (with some exceptions) to invest cash (or other property) into a Qualified Opportunity Fund (QOF).
+Taxpayers have 180 days from realizing a capital gain (with some exceptions) to invest cash (or other property) into a Qualified Opportunity Fund (QOF).

-If the gain is realized through a pass-through entity, there are some options to extend the time period needed to invest in a QOF.
-Investors realizing gains from a pass-through entity have three dates from which they can start their 180-day investment period:
+If the capital gain is realized through a pass-through entity, there are some options to extend the time period needed to invest in a QOF.
+Investors realizing capital gains from a pass-through entity have three dates from which they can start their 180-day investment period: